 Over time, what may have started as tiny amounts can reach considerable concentrations depending on environmental conditions (including soil types) and degradability of the released contaminant, and resulting in soil poisoning.

 For example, metals are not degradable and may accumulate and concentrate in surface soils over time.
 However, not all metals behave similarly.
-Few metals may leach to deeper soils especially if precipitation is high (e.g., arsenic), while many other metals will stick to surface soils being adsorbed to soil particles.
+A few metals can infiltrate into deeper soils, especially if precipitation is high (arsenic is one such example), while many other metals will stick to surface soils and become adsorbed by soil particles.

 The sources of soil pollution are not always in the close vicinity and could be located far from the polluted soil.
-In such situations pollutants are transported by wind (especially if they are in the form of fine dusts) or by groundwater and could travel long distances depending on their property and particle dimension.
+In such situations, pollutants are transported by the wind (especially if they are in the form of fine specks of dust) or by groundwater and could travel long distances, depending on their property and particle dimension.
 The smaller the particle and the more soluble and less reactive the pollutant, the higher is its potential to travel over longer distances and pollute soil far away from the release source.

 Soil pollution may generate health effects long after the original exposure occurred.
-This is due to cumulative effect of some pollutants if inhaled or otherwise uptaken in human body over long periods of time.
-Specifically, this is true in the case of pollutants which are intaken by our bodies and retained there instead of being eliminated.
-Such contaminants are known to bioaccumulate in human organisms (humans or animals alike).
-Examples of such contaminants are: organic salts of mercury (such as mono-di- or tri-methyl mercury) or PCBs (polychlorinated biphenils).
-This is why if you believe to have been exposed over small dose of soil poisoning over a long time, but just started developing symptoms or having been diagnosed with a related heath condition, please contact environmental pollution centers and your case will be evaluated as you may be entitled to compensation.
+This is due to the cumulative effect of some pollutants if inhaled or otherwise collected in the human body over long periods of time.
+Specifically, this is true in the case of pollutants which are taken in by our bodies and retained there, instead of being eliminated.
+Such contaminants are known to bioaccumulate in human organisms (and animal organisms too, for that matter).
+Examples of such contaminants are organic salts of mercury (such as mono-, di- or tri-methyl mercury) or PCBs (polychlorinated biphenyls).
+Poisoned soil may affect you through inhalation, direct skin contact, poisoned vegetables, and fruits (if grown in the soil), as well as poisoned groundwater below the soil (if consumed).